cym13/various-tutorials/functional_programming.rst

 actual running computer to try things out, that also means that we can have mathematical certitudes about the transformations that occur.

-Having your process formally proved isn't just an assurance is quality, it is also a guarantee that your program won't ever have a bug (in the scope of the study of course).
+Having your process formally proved isn't just an assurance of quality, it is also a guarantee that your program won't ever have a bug (in the scope of the study of course).

-Monoids, monads, type and category theory are cool things too, and very deep too.
+Monoids, monads, type and category theories are cool things, and very deep too.
 Of course you can go and use functional programming without actively dealing with those but if you want it to be as profitable as possible then you will have to confront it someday.